 There is no doubt that autism is a highly genetic condition, beacuse:

 - monozygotic twins (who share a placenta in the womb and all the genes), have 80-90% concordance rate (the chance of both twins having autism), compared to a 0-10% concordance rate in dizygotic twins (who like siblings in a family don’t share all the genes)[ii],[iii].
+Also, worth looking at this paper to see the different levels of risks for other relatives.

 It is worth remembering that while autism is highly genetic, it is not wholly genetic.
 The genetic contribution is 70-80%.
 That leaves a significant role for environment; how that role plays out is not yet fully understood.